Medically Reviewed May 2022, by Mr Sankar - Chief Medical Officer for The Harley Medical Group

-Breast Uplift and Enlargement Surgery
+Breast Uplift and Enlargement

 Breasts naturally change shape after pregnancy and breastfeeding; they can appear saggy and deflated after weight loss and droop as a part of the natural ageing process.
 This is due to the breast’s skin becoming so stretched that the breast tissue is not supported.
 Once this has occurred there is little that can be done to restore a naturally full and firm bust without surgery.

-The Decision to Undergo a Breast Lift and Enlargement
+The decision to undergo a Breast Lift and Enlargement

 Breasts are naturally lifted and supported by ligaments, called Copper's ligaments, which over time can stretch and cause a sagging appearance.
 Loose skin or the loss of skin's elasticity can also lead to droopy, deflated boobs.
 The degree to which breasts become sagging and droopy will be influenced by numerous factors including: